ZUGFeRD BT Fields: Business Terms for Practical E-Invoicing

 - Validation against EN 16931 and German requirements

-- Seamless conversion between formats
+- Controlled conversion between formats

 - Clear error messages for missing or invalid fields